harvard-edtech/edtech-guide/README.md

 If a method doesn't refer to `this`, then there's no reason it can't be a `static` method.
 Thus, if a method doesn't refer to `this`, we require that it be `static`.
 This helps because it's easy for others to figure out if a function depends on class variables.

 <Rule>
-    Methods that don't use this must be static
+  Methods that don't reference "this" must be static
 </Rule>

 ```ts